Culture of Saudi Arabia: Women

 but no longer common, with the average age at first marriage among Saudi females being 25 years old.
 However, in 2019 Members of the Saudi Shoura Council in 2019 approved fresh regulations for minor marriages that will see to outlaw marrying off 15-year-old children and force the need for court approval for those under 18.
 Chairman of the Human Rights Committee at the Shoura Council, Dr. Hadi Al-Yami, said that introduced controls were based on in-depth studies presented to the body.
 He pointed out that the regulation, vetted by the Islamic Affairs Committee at the Shoura Council, has raised the age of marriage to 18 and prohibited it for those under 15.
 Female literacy (81%) is lower than that of males, but the percentage of university graduates who are women (60%) is higher.

 While the kingdom states that the status of women is "a very noble and lofty one", according to leading Islamic scholars, women in Saudi do not have equal rights with men.
 Outside of Saudi, foreign sources have shown that discrimination of women is a significant problem and that there is an absence of laws criminalizing violence against women.

 The World Economic Forum 2010 Global Gender Gap Report ranked Saudi Arabia 129th out of 134 countries for gender parity.

 Under Saudi law, every adult female must have a male relative as her "guardian", whose permission she is required to have in order to travel, study, or work.
 The guardian is legally entitled to make a number of critical decisions on a woman's behalf.
-However, women above 18 will soon be allowed to travel abroad without taking their guardians permission as a new law is going to be enacted in this regards in 2019.
-In August 2019, the law has been already enacted and women above 21 are allowed to travel without a prior permission.
-The law came into effect at the end of August 2019.
+However, as of August 2019, women aged 21+ are allowed to hold passports and travel abroad without prior permission.